 Rembrandt's profound interest in finding out different ways of playing the piano are supported by his constant research.
 His interest in the sound of Baroque and Oriental instruments like the Santur and Qanun brought him to the fortepiano.
 Rembrandt now brings back elements Baroque and Middle Eastern art music to his improvised sets.
 The National musical instruments fund was enthusiastic about this new direction with historic instruments and had a new fortepiano built especially for Rembrandt.

 As a composer, His compositions have been performed and recorded by both classical, world and jazz musicians.
-Amongst them: violinists Liza Ferschtman, Antoinete Lohmann and Rosanne Philippens, Holland Baroque, Nederlands Kamer Orkest, Cello 8tet, harpist Remy van Kesteren, the Osiris Trio, the Storioni trio, saxophonist Ties Mellema, Frode Halti, Izhar Elias, Royal concertgebouw Orchestra's solo bassist Dominic Seldis, Amstel Saxophone quartet, Matangi Quartet, Zapp String quartet, Hermine Deurloo, classical singer Klaartje van Veldhoven, Kayhan Kalhor (Iran) Hossein Alizadeh (Iran), Paolo Fresu (italy),Trygve Seim (norway) Norma Winstone (UK), Perico Sambeat (ESP) and Jim Black.(united states).
-His music was also used for a theatre play in Japan and for Dance Performances.
+Amongst them: violinists Liza Ferschtman, Antoinette Lohmann and Rosanne Philippens, Holland Baroque, Nederlands Kamer Orkest, Cello 8tet, Remy van Kesteren, the Osiris Trio, the Storioni trio, saxophonist Ties Mellema, Frode Halti, Izhar Elias, Dominic Seldis, Amstel Quartet, Matangi Quartet, Zapp String quartet, Hermine Deurloo, classical singer Klaartje van Veldhoven, Kayhan Kalhor (Iran) Hossein Alizadeh (Iran), Paolo Fresu (italy),Trygve Seim (norway) Norma Winstone (UK), Perico Sambeat (ESP) and Jim Black.(united states).
+His music was also used for a theatre play in Japan and by Dance Company Bielefeld (Germany).

 In 2004 he was invited for the European Jazz Youth Orchestra's tour though Brazil and Europe,Working with Hermeto Pascoal